It’s fair to say that website design has come a long way since the days of Bill Gates seductively leaning on clunky Microsoft computers (thank god).

 What’s their process and how can you follow in their footsteps to ensure your next website redesign strolls the streets of success, rather than rolling down the road to remorse?

-Welcome to 7 Steps to a Successful Website Redesign, an article which aims to do exactly what it says on the tin and have you looking at your new website in the same way Bill Gates used to look at computers.
+Welcome to 7 Steps to Approaching a Successful Website Redesign, an article which aims to do exactly what it says on the tin.
+It’ll have you looking at your new website in the same way Bill Gates used to look at computers.

 Step 1: Ask yourself “Why?”, “What?” and “HOW?”

 British writer and poet Rudyard Kipling once famously said: